webzakimbo/bcome-read-the-docs-guides/docs/source/network-configurations/hybrid-static-cloud.rst

   Note how the merged inventory retains the full server identifiers.
 This prevents name conflicts when similar inventories are used as contributors to a merge.

 SSH Routing Tree
 ================

+The following routing tree (generated using Bcome's ``routes`` command) illustrates how the system will connect to the servers within it.

 .. code-block:: bash